One of the hottest cities in the country offers a booming economy, a lovely climate, world class dining and more.

 2. The Career Opportunities

-The good news is San Francisco and its Silicon Valley neighbor have the highest household income in the nation.
+The good news is San Francisco and its Silicon Valley neighbor have the highest household income in the nation — the median income according to the 2020 census was more than $123,000.
 The bad news is, you’ll need the extra dough to afford housing.
-The Bay Area is a magnet for young professionals seeking high-paying tech jobs.
 The well-established and rapidly expanding technology sector draws talent from all over the world.
-The average worker earns between $88,000 and $112,00, but what’s even more valuable is your new resume swagger.
-Yes, you pay a pretty to play the tech game, but it’s a gamble with good odds.
+Yes, you pay a pretty penny to play the tech game, but it’s a gamble with good odds.
 When thinking of relocation, school systems and cost of living may be important factors, but attractive job prospects ensure the viability of the move.

 3. The Outdoor Lifestyle